Alexander Hendrickx: 2020 Olympics

 Alex Hendrickx won Olympic Gold at Tokyo 2020.
 He was the top goal scorer with 14 goals.
 He scored a hat-trick in the opening game in their 4–1 win against The Netherlands.
 He scored another hat-trick against South Africa.
 In the final group game against Great Britain he suffered a bad injury when he got a stick to the face.
 He recovered for the knock out stages wearing a protective headband.
-He played with the Y1 Hockey LTD X stick and is an ambassador for Y1 Hockey.

 Club career

 Hendrickx started playing hockey for Royal Antwerp.
 After having played three seasons for Belgian club Dragons he transferred to the Netherlands to play for Pinoké in Amstelveen.
 He became the top scorer in the 2020–21 Hoofdklasse with 21 goals.